Blatten (Lötschen): 2025 glacier collapse

 On 28 May 2025, at 15:24 CEST, approximately 90% of Blatten was destroyed by a landslide due to the collapse of the Birch glacier.
-The glacier collapsed because priorly a massive rockfall from the Klein Nesthorn mountain had brought down over 10 million tons of weight onto the glacier, increasing pressure and stress on the ice massively.A seismic signal equivalent to a magnitude 3.1 earthquake was recorded at the moment of the landslide.
+The glacier collapsed because a prior rockfall from the Klein Nesthorn mountain had brought down over 10 million tons of weight onto the glacier, massively increasing pressure and stress on the ice.
+A seismic signal equivalent to a magnitude 3.1 earthquake was recorded at the moment of the landslide.
 An area approximately 2 km long, 200 m wide, and 200 m deep was buried by the debris cone, extending on both sides of the valley.

 An estimated 10 e6m3 of ice, earth, and rock blocked the Lonza River, forming a lake.
 Smaller landslides in the preceding weeks had led to the partial evacuation of the village on 17 May 2025 and then a full evacuation of the remaining residents on 19 May 2025, thus preventing mass loss of life.
 A shepherd tending to his sheep was reported to be missing and later confirmed to have perished.